Want to Start a Homestead but Not Sure How?

 What Are the Benefits of Drinking Fire Cider?

 Keep in mind that fire cider is an old-fashioned herbal remedy.
-There may not be any scientific evidence supporting the use of fire cider, but tradition says it supports the immune system, improves blood sugar, helps with weight loss, and helps you feel warm.
+There still isn't a lot of scientific evidence supporting the use of fire cider, but tradition says it has all sorts of benefits:

 What is Fire Cider Made of?